 Once you are ready to begin researching your options, it would be best to meet with an egg donor agency.
 Many agencies offer fresh egg donor cycles and frozen donor egg cycles.
 Depending on the type of cycle that is best for you, the agency will help you find a suitable egg donor.
 When speaking with the agency, be sure to ask questions about their program.

 Learn more: The Benefits of Working With an Egg Donor Agency

 Once you determine the type of cycle that is best for you, the agency will assist you in finding an egg donor.
 Typically, patients will want to find an egg donor that is similar to the intended mother.
 Sometimes, finding the ideal donor can take time so don’t get discouraged if you don’t find an egg donor right away.

-We recommend making a list of characteristics and qualities that you are seeking in an egg donor and determine which ones are a “must” and which ones are “icing on the cake”.
+We recommend making a list of characteristics and qualities that you are seeking in an egg donor and determining which ones are a “must” and which ones are “icing on the cake”.
 As you review potential egg donor profiles, notice when you are excited or engaged in what the donor wrote.
-If you feel a connection to the donor, put her on your short list.
+If you feel a connection to the donor, favorite her profile.
 If you keep thinking about that donor while you review other candidates, tell your case manager and ensure that the donor is available.

 If she is and you’re ready to move forward, we recommend doing so swiftly so you don’t miss out on the opportunity to cycle with your ideal donor.